Writing your artist statement is a rite of passage.

 This is obvious.
-But here's something that might not be so obvious: Can viewers see your art when they're reading your artist statement?
-I prefer statements next to the art, where they make sense, and not on a separate page by themselves.
-Remember that the ultimate test is that your words compel people to look at the art.
-I understand that some templates make this difficult, so please note it's just a preference, not a mandate.
+But here's something that might not be so obvious: Make sure people can look at the art that the words are describing—that they can see words and images side by side.
+Remember that the ultimate test for a successful artist statement is that your words compel people to look at the art.
+I understand that some website templates make this difficult, so please note it's just a preference, not a mandate.

 - On a gallery label.